 Can my home support an ADU?

-Last year, the California Legislature passed a series of laws, effectively eliminating the red tape associated with building Additional Dwelling Units (ADU’s) in the backyards of existing single family homes.
-ADU’s are supported by HUD, the Urban Land Institute, and Sustainability offices in all 50 states.
-Because we aren’t building a new structure, your neighborhood and its zoning should not affect the feasibility of building an ADU.
-As long as your home still has space to park two vehicles, we can convert your garage to new, high quality living space.
+The California Legislature passed a series of laws, effectively eliminating the red tape associated with building Additional Dwelling Units (ADUs) in the backyards of existing single family homes.
+ADUs are supported by HUD, the Urban Land Institute, and Sustainability offices in all 50 states.
+Whether we convert your existing garage or build a new structure in your backyard, your neighborhood and its zoning should not affect the feasibility of building an ADU.

 Why don't I do it myself and keep all of the rent money?